hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600750v2-codesense-a-real-world-benchmark-and-dataset-for-code-semantic-reaso.md

 ---
 layout: default
-title: CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning
+title: "CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning"
 ---

 # CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning